 Throughout the Mid-Hudson Valley there are many educators committed to multicultural/ social justice education who are doing meaningful work in their schools addressing diversity issues.
 This work is increasingly difficult because of the pressures of high-stakes testing, other top-down/conservative educational mandates and budget cuts.

 The Social Justice Educator Group supports educators and others who are committed to multicultural/social justice education.
-Like similar groups around the country the goals of this group include:
+Like similar groups around the country, the goals of this group include:

 1. Providing a community of support for educators committed to multicultural/social justice education.

-2. Offering a space to share experiences and learn about the successes and struggles of educators in
+2. Offering a space to share experiences and learn about the successes and struggles of educators in other districts.

-3. Getting new ideas, resources and materials that will enhance our educational
+3. Getting new ideas, resources, and materials that will enhance our educational

 4. Providing a base from which to take collective action to work for changes that will support